corynthian/arx/interface/README.md

 ## Running

-To run the interface (assumes quicklisp is installed):
+To serve the interface (assumes quicklisp is installed):
 ```
-$ sbcl
+$ cd server && sbcl
 * (load "main.lisp")
 ```